-True Buyer Brokers are rare and hard to find because every agent will tell you “they are one”.
-It’s when you understand the definitions and laws of agency, know what questions to ask, and can impartially assess who is good and who isn’t based upon merit, that the ideal relationship is achieved.
-Remember it’s not the brand, it’s not market share or international reach, it’s not the number of agents or offices; it’s the person that makes the difference.
+True buyer-brokers are rare and hard to find because every agent will tell you they are one.
+But when you understand the definitions and laws of agency, know what questions to ask, and can impartially assess who is good and who isn’t based on merit, that the ideal relationship can be created.
+It’s not the brand, it’s not market share or international reach, it’s not the number of agents or offices; it’s the person that makes the difference.
 So go out there and talk to as many professionals as you can, because it’s not just a home … it’s an investment.